TanStack/query/docs/react/reference/useSuspenseQueries.md

 **Caveat**

-Keep in mind that only after all the queries have finished will the suspended component re-mount.
-Hence, if a query has gone stale in the time it took for all the queries to complete, this will be fetched again at re-mount.
-To avoid this make sure to set a high enough `staleTime`.
+Keep in mind that the component will only re-mount after **all queries** have finished loading.
+Hence, if a query has gone stale in the time it took for all the queries to complete, it will be fetched again at re-mount.
+To avoid this, make sure to set a high enough `staleTime`.